 - A child’s academic performance.

-In the case described above, the appellate court reversed the trial court’s decision because it found that the trial court’s decision that the parents annual incomes were relatively equal went against the manifest weight of the evidence.
+In the case described above, the appellate court reversed the trial court’s decision because it found that the trial court’s decision that the parent’s annual incomes were relatively equal went against the manifest weight of the evidence.
 The mom had an income of $68,960 after her child support payments were deducted, while the dad’s entire income consisted of $35,000 in disability payments a year.

 The appellate court also found that there had not been a “substantial change in circumstances,” so modifying the original college cost order was not appropriate.
-The son was always an average student and had never worked during college, so these were not changes.
+The son was always an average student and had never worked during college, so there were no changes.
 Without a substantial change in circumstances, the court cannot modify a child support order.
 The court also specifically noted that the son’s failure to communicate effectively with his mother was not a valid reason, in and of itself, to terminate the support.